ven7782/AmpyFin/README.md

 #### 🏆 Ranking System

-Each strategy starts with a base score of 50,000.
+Each strategy starts with a base score of 0 and a mock balance of $50,000.
 The system evaluates their performance and assigns a weight based on the following function:

 $$
 \left( \frac{e^e}{e^2} - 1 \right)^{2i}